 All the data gathered goes to an open-source database so that researchers and decision-makers can identify areas for further investigation or gain data where little is available.
 At the same time, Water Blitz results contribute to the global FreshWater Watch programme to further our understanding of global water quality issues.

-Any upcoming events will be promoted on this page.
+Any upcoming events will be promoted on the Thames and Bristol Avon pages.
 If you enjoyed taking part in a Water Blitz you can continue monitoring water quality all year round with FreshWater Watch.
 Investigate your local pond, river, stream or wetland with simple scientific tests.
 There are more than 12,000 FreshWater Watchers around the world - join them to help transform water management plans and promote freshwater sustainability.

 Run your own event